libssh2/libssh2/docs/libssh2_channel_receive_window_adjust.md

 Adjust the receive window for a channel by adjustment bytes.
-If the amount to be adjusted is less than LIBSSH2_CHANNEL_MINADJUST and force is 0 the adjustment amount will be queued for a later packet.
+If the amount to be adjusted is less than LIBSSH2_CHANNEL_MINADJUST and force is 0 the adjustment amount is queued for a later packet.

 # RETURN VALUE